DiscontinuedUpdate: Inov-8 F-Lite 195 v2

 This expert has been verified by RunRepeat.
 Reviews are neutral, unbiased and based on extensive testing.

 If you’re looking for an advanced natural running shoe that can keep up with your daily training or a versatile trainer, that’s ready to handle your intense extreme fitness workouts, the Inov-8 F-Lite 195 returns as a leader in the “less-is-more” shoe category.

 Lighter lifts go fine in these shoes, but with heavier lifts we wanted more of a supportive sole like that of our Editors' Choice winner, the Nike Metcon 3 - Women's.

-- The F-Lite 195 is a lightweight CrossFit trainer from Inov-8, designed to meet the demands of people who lead an active lifestyle.
-Its upper is made of a breathable mesh material with synthetic overlays at the toe box for added protection.
-The midfoot features the Met-Cradle, a structure that integrates with the laces to enhance the lateral support of the footwear.
+The F-Lite 195 is a lightweight CrossFit trainer from Inov-8, designed to meet the demands of people who lead an active lifestyle.
+It is equipped with a supportive Met-Cradle in the upper, a lightweight EVA midsole, and a durable stricky rubber outsole.

 The F-Lite 195 has a rubber outsole that is durable and flexible.
 It has a sticky nature that allows it to function well on wet surfaces and uneven terrains.

 The Meta-Flex system has grooves that are found in the forefoot area.
 They align with the metatarsals to maximize the bending capacity of the foot.

 The Fascia Band is a feature that mimics the function of the plantar fascia to make the sole more reactive, thus propelling the foot forward with less energy.
 It has strips of rubber that start at the heel area and spread to the forefoot.

 The medial and lateral portions of the outsole feature the RopeTec technology.
 It is designed to grip onto ropes and prevent the shoe from sliding down too much while rope climbing.